 Section III Revocation of Membership

-A membership may be revoked by the Club for continued failure to pay dues, disqualification from any tournament (money, Club, BASS sanctioned, FLW sanctioned, etc.) for verifiable cheating, or any other action the Board deems detrimental to the Club.
+A membership may be revoked by the Club for continued failure to pay dues, disqualification from any tournament (money, Club, B.A.S.S. sanctioned, FLW sanctioned, etc.) for verifiable cheating, or any other action the Board deems detrimental to the Club.

 Revocation will be determined by 2/3 majority vote of all Regular members in good standing.